Originally posted on my blog: Gianelloni Family: Life As We Know It

 - 1/2 cup dark chocolate chips

-#5: Vanilla Bavarian Cream with Blackberry Sauce (this is more of a gourmet dessert, but it’s amazing) The first time we made this, we could not believe how amazing it tasted.
+This is more of a gourmet dessert, but it’s amazing.
+The first time we made this, we could not believe how amazing it tasted.
 My sister requested it to be catered at her wedding, haha.
 And friends started requesting it for b-day presents.
 That’s how ridiculously good it is.

 - 1 TBS Gelatin